tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 [It turns out Valve has always used a *different* metric for calculating partial points that Liquipedia was not privy to.](https://www.reddit.com/r/DotA2/comments/wpd5z2/fnatic_qualify_to_ti_over_outsiders_ruling_from/ikgad8h/) Obviously the official source should be the most trusted one, but Dota fans haven't exactly been able to count on Valve for regularly maintained documentation.
 In fact, even at the time of this ruling, there were errors on some other teams' point values on the official Valve ranking site.

 Anyway, long story short, Fnatic qualified to TI and Outsiders/VP didn't.
+Crazy stuff.

-**What would success look like?** iceiceice bumps Deth up a tier or two, or six, in his [SEA offlaner power rankings.](https://afkgaming.com/dota2/news/7038-iceiceice-ranks-sea-dota-2-players-by-role)
+**What would success look like?** Jaunuel's mullet is added to the list of "greatest TI winning haircuts."

 **What to spam in Twitch chat when Fnatic are winning?** `CEO MOON MADE A GREAT BUSINESS DECISION`